Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Max-Gap Fairness

 \section{Max-Gap Fairness}

 Several fairness violation metrics $\genericfair$ measure the magnitude of the difference between model performance for a group and the average performance across all the groups ~\cite{Johnson18-multicalibration, kearns2018preventing, hardt2016equality, hashimoto2018fairness, monteiro22-epistemic}.
 We call these metrics the max-gap fairness and denote it by $\fairness$.
-Formally, we define the max-gap fairness metrics as follows.
+In this paper, we call the function that measures the performance across different demographic groups the \emph{quality of service} function and the average performance across all groups the \emph{average quality of service}.
+We give examples of the average quality of service function for equal opportunity in Example \ref{eg:equal_opportunity} and statistical parity in Example \ref{eg:statistical_parity}.
+We use the quality of service function to formally define the max-gap fairness metrics as follows.

-\begin{definition}[Max-Gap Fairness] Let $L: \cZ \rightarrow \{0, 1\}$ be the quality of service function, $\bw \in \Delta^{|\gp|}$ be the group weight vector, $P$ be a distribution in $\cZ$ that measures the average quality of service, and define the average quality of service to be given by \eqref{eq:globaltg}.
+\begin{definition}[Max-Gap Fairness] Let $L: \cZ \rightarrow \{0, 1\}$ be the quality of service function, $\bw \in \Delta^{|\gp|}$ be the group weight vector, $P$ be a distribution in $\cZ$ that measures the average quality of service, and define the average quality of service to be given by